 It couldn’t be easier to download Notion.
-The Notion App for Windows and Mac are available right here through Notion Wizard, while Notion for Android can be downloaded through the Google Play Store and Notion for iOS through the Apple App Store.
-Seeing as all files are stored in the cloud, they hardly take up any room either.
+The Notion App for Windows and Mac are available right here, while Notion for Android can be downloaded through the Google Play Store and Notion for iOS through the Apple App Store.
+Seeing as all files are stored in the cloud, they hardly take up any local space either.

-Notion is free, though there are a couple of restrictions: Uploads are capped at 5MB and Notion doesn’t keep a record of the changes you make, so you can’t revert to an old version of a file should you delete something you later need.
+Notion is free to use, though there are a couple of restrictions: Uploads are capped at 5MB and Notion doesn’t keep a record of the changes you make, so you can’t revert to an old version of a file should you delete something you later need.
 There is a paid subscription, for $4 per month, that does away with both of these limitations.

 The Personal Pro subscription isn’t worth it for all users, though: We only recommend using it if you’re running into roadblocks while uploading large files, are unable to invite more users to your Workspace or have made a change to a document, then wanted to restore it to a previous version only to find you’re unable to.

 If you’re a little unsure whether to commit to a paid subscription to the Notion App or you want to find out how a standard membership compares to those created for businesses, we’ve analyzed the Notion pricing structure, explaining in detail the difference between each account type and how much each costs.

 Can You Use a Stylus with the Notion App?